anhkiet1227/MDC_Class-11A24_Project_Sem1/README.md

 Play online at: https://scratch.mit.edu/projects/537967784/

-This file include sb3 file and a report file
+This file includes sb3 file and a report file